-During 2014 utilities and fuel expenses decreased significantly due to decrease of expenses on electricity transmission services.
-In 2014 expenses for electricity transmission services were accrued applying tariffs of OJSC "FSK UES" while during 2013 applying tariffs of OJSC "MRSK-Ural".
-In addition, cost of sales for 2014 includes adjustment for the expense for electricity transmission services accrued for the period from 1 May 2013 till 31 December 2013 in the amount of RUB 358,647 thousand due to finalization of litigation proceedings between JSC "Chelyabinsk Zinc Plant" and OJSC "FSK UES" (Note 27).
+In 2015 utilities and fuel expenses increased due to legal proceedings between JSC "Chelyabinsk Zinc Plant" and OJSC "MRSK-Ural" the provision for possible future expenses has been created as well as an adjusted cost of sales for the amount of expenses on the transmission of electricity services for the period from 1 May 2013 to 31 July 2014 amounting to RUB 737,516 thousands.
+In 2014 expenses for electricity transmission services were accrued applying tariffs of OJSC "FSK UES".
+In addition, cost of sales for 2014 includes adjustment for the expenses for electricity transmission services accrued for the period from 1 May 2013 to 31 December 2013 in the amount of RUB 358,647 thousand due to finalization of litigation proceedings between JSC "Chelyabinsk Zinc Plant" and OJSC "FSK UES" (Note 28).

-22. Commercial, general and administrative expenses
+23. Commercial, general and administrative expenses